c-hartmann/mongoexec.js/README.md

 # mongoexec

-one small command line tool to execute arbitrary commands on selectable documents in a mongodb database collection
+a small command line tool to execute arbitrary commands on selected documents in one mongodb database collection

 ## usage